LiterallyTheOne/deep-learning-with-keras/docs/5-convolutional-models/index.md

 ![conv](conv.gif)

-As you can see in the GIF above, the kernel is being slid on our image, and we are getting the average of each `3x3` block as an output.
+As you can see in the GIF above, the kernel is being slid on our image, and we are getting the average of each $ 3 \times 3$ block as an output.
 Let's calculate the first block.